 Where Do You Register?

-The Initial Registration Statement must be filed with the Executive Branch Ethics Commission, #3 Fountain Place, Frankfort, Kentucky 40601.
+The Initial Registration Statement must be filed with the Executive Branch Ethics Commission, Capital Complex East, 1025 Capital Center Drive, Suite 104, Frankfort, Kentucky 40601.
 The Initial Registration Statement may be completed electronically but must be printed, signed by both the executive agency lobbyist and the employer contact then submitted via regular mail, delivery service, scanned/emailed or through an online system established by the Commission.

 How Long is the Registration Valid?